Russian ironclad Petr Veliky: Armor

 Petr Veliky had a complete waterline belt of wrought iron, imported from Charles Cammell & Co. of Sheffield, England, that was intended to extend 3–5 ft below the waterline at the designed displacement.
 The belt was 14 inches thick for the middle 160 ft of the ship, but reduced, in steps, to 8 in at the bow and 9 in at the stern.
 It was backed by multiple layers of teak and iron, thought to be equivalent of another 3 in of armor.
 The breastwork was also 14 inches thick, although the curved portions at the end of the breastwork were Hughes compound armor because very thick plates could not be bent easily.
 The compound armor consisted of two 7 in plates separated by a layer of teak.
 This type of armor was also used to protect the gun turrets.
 Outside the breastwork, the ship's deck was armored with three 1-inch mild steel plates.
 The deck protection over the redoubt was either 2.5 in or three inches thick: sources vary.

-Service
+Construction and Career

 Petr Veliky was built by the state-owned Galernii Island Shipyard in Saint Petersburg.
 Construction began on 1 June 1869, although her keel was not laid down until 23 July 1870.
 Launched on 27 August 1872, she entered service with the Baltic Fleet on 14 October 1876.
 She cost a then-staggering sum of over five and a half million rubles.
 Two 9-inch mortars were fitted on her quarterdeck during the war scare with Britain during the Russo-Turkish War of 1877–78, but they were removed in 1880 without ever having been used in combat.
 Two frames for launching Whitehead torpedoes were added to the ship's sides in that same year, but they proved ineffective.